Kilowattrl/rpg-homebrew-importer/README.md

 ## Supported platforms

 The plugin uses Obsidian's cross-platform APIs and Web Clipboard API.
 File imports and rendered cards work on desktop and mobile.
-Clipboard permission behavior varies by operating system, so the manual paste fallback remains available.
+Clipboard permission behavior varies by operating system, so the manual paste fallback is always an option.

 ## Manual installation